Babacar29/certification-exercises/README.md

-# Theory focused on the required skills of CCA Spark and Hadoop Developer Certification
+ººtr# Theory focused on the required skills of CCA Spark and Hadoop Developer Certification

 ## Table of contents
 1. [Introduction](#1-introduction)